Superior Court of California, San Bernardino County

 If you are in immediate danger, call 911.
 During the hours that the court is closed, a law enforcement officer can obtain an Emergency Protective Order which lasts from 5 to 7 days.
 A police officer or sheriff responding to a domestic violence incident can call a judge (anytime, day or night) and ask for an emergency protective order that goes into effect immediately.

-What do I do if my Emergency Protective Order is about to expire?
+What do I do if my emergency protective order is about to expire?

 If your Emergency Protective Order is about to expire and you want protection for a longer period of time, you need a Restraining Order.
 You may apply for a temporary restraining order at your local courthouse.

-How do I get the other party served with Domestic Violence Restraining Order paperwork?
+How do I get the other party served with domestic violence restraining order paperwork?

 You can ask the Sheriff in the county where the restrained person lives and works to serve the papers for you, at no cost.
 You also may have a person over the age of 18 who is not a party to the action serve a copy of the paperwork.
 The person must complete the Proof of Service form (DV-200) and it must be filed with the court.